ckormanyos/Osek_pi_spigot_metal/README.md

 The hardware setup is pictured in the image below.
-In this image, the target system has already completed one pi-spigot calculation and has begun a second one back-to-back.
+In this image, the target system has already completed one pi-spigot calculation and is well underway on its second one back-to-back.

 ![](./images/Osek_pi_spigot_metal.jpg)